 If you apply for a job, the base salary is the sum of money that an employer offers you for specific tasks.
-Your job description can also include extra details about other financial components of your future wages if you accept the offer.
+Your job description can also include extra details about other financial components of your cost to company if you accept the offer.
 However, the base pay you are proposed remains consistent.

 It’s most commonly expressed as an hourly rate, base monthly income, or annual base salary.

 Who receives base salary?

 Now that we’re done with the base salary definition let’s consider who receives it.
 Basic salary is paid to exempt or professional employees who are expected to work for a set number of hours per week (usually 35-40).
 Such workers usually are not required to track the number of hours they spent on work.
 And if they work overtime, salaried employees don’t get paid for it.